peychart/chef-nodeAttributes/README.md

 WARNING: don't use the same attribut name between succesive roles to define the databag name(s)

- So, node.default is then settled from the data bag definitions, on the item "fqdn" of the node; then node.'precedence' = node.default.
-An other cookbook::recipe can be applied...
+ So, node.default is then settled from the data bag definitions, on the item "name of the role"; then node.'precedence' = node.default.
+An other cookbook::recipes can be applied...

 ## License and Authors